MihaiBlebea/mihaiblebea-content/terraform_deploy.md

 - Digital Ocean API token - easy to get once you finished the step above

-- Terraform installation on your laptop - <a href="https://learn.hashicorp.com/tutorials/terraform/install-cli" target="_blank">TF installation guide</a>
+- Terraform installation on your laptop - [TF installation guide](https://learn.hashicorp.com/tutorials/terraform/install-cli)

-- Kubectl on your local laptop - <a href="https://kubernetes.io/docs/tasks/tools/install-kubectl" target="_blank">Kubectl installation guide</a>
+- Kubectl on your local laptop - [Kubectl installation guide](https://kubernetes.io/docs/tasks/tools/install-kubectl)

 Also you need to know what are the different parts that compose Terraform.